cedricrabarijohn/GlobalNotes/English/30DaysStudyPlan.md

 ## Day 1 | [TELEVISION/MOVIE]

-Watch a TV show or movie without subtitles for 30 minutes.
+Watch a TV show or movie about **Travel** without subtitles for 30 minutes.
 Pay attention to the conversational pace and try to follow along without pausing.
 Remember, it must be about the topic and intonation.

 **Youtube Example** : [Kara and Nate](https://www.youtube.com/channel/UC4ijq8Cg-8zQKx8OH12dUSw)

 ## Day 2 | [PARTNER PRACTICE]
 ### Practice is the focus
-Focus on speaking fluently with a language partner or tutor for **30 minutes** about the TV show or the movie you watched.
+Focus on speaking fluently with a language partner or tutor for **30 minutes** about the TV show or the movie you watched about **Travel**.
 Practice smooth conversations with natural pauses and intonation.

 You can : Speak to them **in person**, **call them**, etc ...

 ## Day 3 | [ARTICLE]
-Read a short article or news story **out loud** for at least **15 minutes**.
+Read a short article or news story **out loud** for at least **15 minutes** about **Travel**.

 Focus on maintaining a smooth and natural flow while reading.
 Remember, it must be about the **topic of this section** **(Travel)**

 ## Day 4 | [PARTNER PRACTICE]
-Engage in a **20 minutes** English conversation about the article you read.
+Engage in a **20 minutes** English conversation about the article you read about **Travel**.
 Focus on maintaining fluency and conversational flow.

 ## Day 5 | [IMAGE DESCRIBE]
 Practice describing a picture or a scene in english for **10 minutes**.
 Focus on speaking smoothly without pausing to search for words.
 Don't use a dictionnary or search on google for translations.
 Use your own words, the ones you know.